• Home

 June 12, 2025 Guest User

 Contracted workers from Williams Forestry & Associates plant tiny hardwood trees in late March atop a former coal mine in Russell County, part of The Nature Conservancy’s Cumberland Forest Project.
-It marked the TNC’s first forest restoration effort in Virginia, part of a tri-state conservation initiative that began more than five years ago.
+It marked TNC’s first forest restoration effort in Virginia, part of a tri-state conservation initiative that began more than five years ago.

 Big bet: Can a $130M conservation deal in Virginia’s coal country curb climate change and lift Appalachia?